langjam/jam0004/tap/docs.md

 middle hard is equal to error

 ## Ring
-Ring is used for functions like mariage
+Ring is used for loops because a ring is a loop
+if:
+  this is ture
+then:
+  execute this
+else:
+  execute this

+ring soft:
+  this is true
+ring medium:
+  execute this
+ring hard:
+  execute this

 ## Pinky
 Pinky is used for if statements like pinky promise